cmumford/kbdlib/README.md

-This is a simple library for interfacing with Keyboard IC's.
+A C++ library for interfacing with a few keyboard IC's.

 Supported Keyboard IC's: